mstksg/inCode/copy/entries/monad-plus-2.md

 do we expect?

 1. The path of halve-halve only works if the number is divisible by two twice.
-So this is only a succesful path if the number is divisible by four.
+So this is only a successful path if the number is divisible by four.
 2. The path of halve-double only works if the number is even.
-So this is only a succesful path in that case.
+So this is only a successful path in that case.
 3. The path of double-halve will work in all cases!
 It is a success always.
 4. The path of double-double will also work in all cases...it'll never fail for our sojourning number!

-So...halving-or-doubling twice has two possible succesful paths for an odd number, three succesful paths for a number divisible by two but not four, and four succesful paths for a number divisible by four.
+So...halving-or-doubling twice has two possible successful paths for an odd number, three successful paths for a number divisible by two but not four, and four successful paths for a number divisible by four.

 Let's try it out: